Lighting Gundam Models with Evan Designs LEDs

 Congratulations you’ve finished your Gundam LED install!

 A big thank you to the co-author of this article Austin, @char_aznabear on Instagram.
 A seasoned Gundam modeler, Austin provided all the photos and most of the descriptions for this article.
-Use Austin's code “AZANABEAR10” to take 10% off any order of 50$ or more on EvanDesigns.com.
+Use Austin's code “Aznabear15” to take 15% off any order with no minimum purchase on our website!

 Make sure to share your very own Gundam installs to our customer gallery and feel free to reach out with any questions at Help@evandesigns.com or in the comments below.